gravitational/teleport/docs/2.5/trustedclusters.md

 $ tctl nodes add --ttl=5m --roles=trustedcluster --token=join-token
 ```

-Yes, this is not a typo: a remote _trusting_ cluster adds itself to a _trusted_ cluster
-using the same node authentication mechanism.
+Users of Teleport will recognize that this is the same way you would add any node to a cluster.

 * The token created above can be used multiple times and has an expiration time of 5 minutes.
 * If you omit the `--token` flag `tctl` will generate one for you.